 For SDC B, C, or D, shear design requirements for reinforced concrete columns shall be satisfied according to Article 8.6.
-Determination of member ductility demand is required for SDC D only as stipulated in Article 8.6.2.
+Determination of member ductility demand should be required for SDC D only as stipulated in Article 8.6.2.